Creating The World We Want To Live In How Positive Psychology Can Build a Brighter Future

-This book is about hope and a call to action, to make the world the kind of place we want to live in.
-It aims to provoke conversation and positive change, and may challenge long-held views, beliefs, and ideologies about the way the world works and the people in that world.
+This book is about hope and a call to action to make the world the kind of place we want to live in.
+Our hope is to provoke conversation, and gently challenge possibly long-held views, beliefs, and ideologies about the way the world works and the people in that world.

 The book is designed for a wide audience – anyone seeking to create positive change in the world, their institutions or communities.